artificialnouveau/my-voice-analysis/README.md

 The application will perform the analysis and output the results in the text area below the button.
 The results include the speaker's gender and various voice characteristics.

+To run the application:

+    Open terminal.
+    Navigate to the directory where the `voice_analysis_app.py` file is located using the cd command.
+Example: `cd path/to/directory`.
+    Run the script by typing `python voice_analysis_app.py`.

 ## Additional Information
 The application requires `myspsolution.praat` file from My-Voice Analysis.
 If it is not present in the application directory, it will automatically download the file from [this link](https://raw.githubusercontent.com/Shahabks/my-voice-analysis/master/myspsolution.praat).